 Ultimately, understanding the diet fundamentals will help you be successful whatever your goal is for the diet.

-Much of the interest around the Mediterranean Diet revolves around the science and clinical studies that support its use in reducing the risk of many chronic health conditions.
+Much of the interest in the Mediterranean Diet revolves around the science and clinical studies that support its use in reducing the risk of many chronic health conditions.

 Along with achieving the goal of better health, the Mediterranean Diet is a tool to lose weight.
 While following the diet for weight loss, you can feel confident that you are supporting your overall health.